It seems we get more than our fair share of rain and flooding in the UK.

 - Ask yourself if the journey can wait until it’s not raining so heavily

-- Make sure your wipers are in good condition
+- Make sure your wipers are in good condition – do they clear the screen effectively and without delay?

 - Carry a waterproof coat and warm clothes in the car

-- Have a good amount of fuel in your tank
+- Have a good amount of fuel in your tank (or charge in your battery in an electric car)

 How to drive in heavy rain

 “It’s good for the garden”, someone will say when it’s hammering down.
 It’s less good to drive in, though, and driving in heavy rain takes some adjustments on your part.
-As above, you should slow down, and increase the distance between you and the car in front.
+You should slow down, and increase the distance between you and the car in front.
 There are several reasons for this – your stopping distance increases in wet weather (more on that below), and you’ll give yourself more time to react to the road ahead and spot large puddles.

 If your wipers are on continuously, you should have your headlights on.
 That might mean turning auto lights off and manually putting your headlights on.
-Make sure your wipers are going at the right speed to clear the water, as well.
+Don’t turn on your fog lights unless forward visibility drops to less than 100 metres.

 When driving on a motorway in heavy rain, you might find that you’re driving through a lot of spray from other vehicles.
+This is another reason why you should leave a larger gap between you and the car in front in wet weather – spray can impact your vision and visibility.

 What’s the safest speed for driving in rain?
 How slow should you go?

-There’s no set speed that you should stick to when it’s raining, but you should go slower than you would in dry conditions.
+In some European countries the motorways will have different speed limits for dry and wet weather.
+In the UK, there’s no set speed that you should stick to when it’s raining, but you should go slower than you would in dry conditions.
 The road can be slippery with even a little bit of water and, in heavy rain, your tyres might not be able to fully clear the water.
 At high speeds, you’re at higher risk of aquaplaning – a dangerous situation where your tyres lose grip and you lose control of the vehicle.

 Stopping distances in rain